social-protocols/quality-news/README.md

 One improvement would be to properly account for **causality**.
 The formula for `estimatedUpvoteRate` makes some implicit assumptions about the causal relationship between the rank a story is shown at, and the number of upvotes it receives.
 These assumptions are not quite correct.
 As a result there are systematic errors in our upvote rate estimates that could be corrected by making appropriate statistical adjustments.

 Just as more deaths occur in hospitals because society sends sick people to hospitals, and not necessarily because hospitals cause people to die, more upvotes occur at higher ranks because the HN ranking algorithm sends the highest-scoring stories to higher ranks.
-So when we look at the number of upvotes that historically occur at different ranks, we need to consider that this is due to the *combined* effect of the algorithm, and the actual effect of rank on upvotes.
+So when we look at the number of upvotes that historically occur at different ranks, we need to consider that this is due to the *combined* effect of the algorithm and the actual effect of rank on upvotes.

 This is a problem because our upvote rate calculation depends on an estimate of the number of upvotes we would expect *the average story* to receive at each rank.
 But the data in our `upvoteShare`  table don't tell us this.
 Instead it tells us how many upvotes actually occured at each rank.
 But the *average* story was not shown at each rank.
-Above average stories are generally shown at higher ranks, and below-average stories are generally shown at lower ranks.
+Above-average stories are generally shown at higher ranks, and below-average stories are generally shown at lower ranks.

 So we don't know how many many more upvotes the average story *should* receive at rank 1 than at rank 90, just by looking at the historical averages.